IAgonYI/CTF---Space-Race-2021/Web/Skylark Capsule - Tokenz/README.md

 ![Get specs](Get_Specs.PNG)

-Let's start Burp suit to catch out which informations go trough the network.
+Let's start Burp suit to catch out which informations go trough the network when we click on that button.

 ![Burp catch](Burp.PNG)